 Why does the date of Mother's Day change each year?

-In the UK and Ireland, Mother's Day changes each year because it originates from the Christian festival of Mothering Sunday, which takes place on the fourth Sunday in Lent - a period of 40 days which leads up to Easter.
+In the UK and Ireland, Mother's Day changes each year because it originates from the Christian festival of Mothering Sunday, which takes place on the fourth Sunday in Lent.
+Lent is a0 days which leads up to Easter.

 Traditionally, it was a time when people who had moved away could return to worship at their 'mother church' and spend time with their family.